 Once you reach level 60, head over to Daio the Decrepit who can be found in the Blasted Lands to receive your quest.
 He is a little hard to reach, so don’t be surprised if you die once or twice in the process, don’t forget to soulstone yourself.
 Daio is located at an altar in the Tainted Scar, in the southwest of the zone. (map)

 The surrounding area is full of high level elite demons, and if you get into melee range, you will discover just how much pain they can inflict.
-Once you reach the Tainted Scar entry (when you see the first Felguards), go right and follow the wall, you can reach Daio without aggroing anything, but its pretty tricky.
+Once you reach the Tainted Scar entry (when you see the first Felguards), go right and follow the wall.
+You can reach Daio without aggroing anything, but it’s pretty tricky.
 If you do get aggro, you can try to shake it, or you can attempt to reach the NPC and die as close to him as possible, then reincarnate.

 Right behind the Daio is a relatively safe spot.
 (Observe the demon’s pathing closely, and release at the right moment, when they’re furthest away.)
 The demons here can be banished, but not feared or enslaved.
-Grab the two quests he offers as quick as you can and get out of there!
+Grab the two quests he offers as quickly as you can and get out of there!

 The first quest, The Prison’s Bindings, requires you to travel to Dire Maul in Feralas and recover 15 Satyr Blood from the Wildspawn Satyr that inhabit the Warpwood Quarter.
 The easiest way to do this is forming a group for a regular east wing DM run, however you may need to do more then one clearing to get all the blood you need.

 This step is also soloable as well, albeit more difficult to do, make sure you stock up on soulshards before starting this.
-Before you attempt this step solo, ask yourself if you are prepared to die a few times, if not, take a group.
+Before you attempt this step solo, ask yourself if you are prepared to die a few times.
+If not, take a group.
 Soloing instructions:

 Enter the instance through the back entry, just north of Camp Mojache.
-Its a round stone structure.
-To enter will require a crescent key, if you don’t have one, you can obtain one by doing the imp event with a group in here, or you can just suicide at the entry, run through the door as a ghost, and resurrect on the other side.
+It’s a round stone structure.
+To enter will require a Crescent Key.
+If you don’t have one, you can obtain one by doing the imp event with a group in here, or you can just suicide at the entry, run through the door as a ghost, and resurrect on the other side.

-As you enter the instance, you will see two plants in your way, there are also two warpwood pods (Glowing white in the image), one to your left and right, which can spawn nasty surprises when you get close to them.
+As you enter the instance, you will see two plants in your way.
+There are also two warpwood pods (glowing white in the image), one to your left and right, which can spawn nasty surprises when you get close to them.
 Fear not, you can activate the pods with an Eye of Killrog.
 To do this, get your eye close to one and hang around for a moment, eventually the pod triggers something.
 (It will root your eye, poison it, spawn little plants, or do nothing)